MalayaSociety/malaya-society-5fc72/content/pages/index.md

     type: section_hero
     title: Welcome to the British Malaya Society
     content: >
-      We are a good governance not-for-profit society.
+      We are a good governance thank tank and not-for-profit society.

       We seek to spread awareness of Malaysian culture and heritage across the